Boutchouangemmanuel/alx-frontend-javascript/README.md

-# alx-backend-javascript
+# alx-Frontend-javascript

-This repository contains files put together for exercises in JavaScript Programming Language for specialization in Backend Development.
+This repository contains files put together for exercises in JavaScript Programming Language for specialization in Frontend Development.